-Of course (duh!) fathers do matter!
+Now, of course fathers do matter!
 And, to nail the point, this book is cleverly divided into stages, following the impact of dads from conception to early years.

-Drawing upon neuroscience, animal behaviorism, genetics, developmental psychology and other fields, Paul Raeburn shows that if it’s mothers who carry and ultimately birth a child, the importance of a man’s biology is no less crucial.
+Drawing upon neuroscience, animal behaviourism, genetics, developmental psychology and other fields, Paul Raeburn shows that if it’s mothers who get pregnant and give birth the importance of a man’s biology is no less crucial.
 He relies, for example, on epigenetic to show how sperm quality can affect the foetus.
 He also opposes the reproductive strategies of men and women to show how imprinted genes from fathers are as crucial as that of mothers for the development of the embryo.
 Both sperm quality and imprinted genes, in fact, even turn out to have an impact upon the child’s health in later life...